-Objective To outperform (net of fees) the Barclays Capital Euro Government Inflation-Linked Bond Index, over any given 3-year period.
+Objective To outperform (net of fees) the Bloomberg Euro Government Inflation-Linked Bond Index, over any given 3-year period.

-Investment policy The sub-fund invests mainly in investment grade government bonds issued in the Eurozone.
+Investment policy: The sub-fund invests mainly in investment grade government bonds issued in the Eurozone.

-Specifically, the sub-fund invests in fixed rate, floating rate or inflation-indexed debt securities and negotiable debt instruments that are issued or guaranteed by a Eurozone member state.
+Specifically, the sub-fund invests at least 75% of its net assets in fixed rate, floating rate or inflation-indexed debt securities and negotiable debt instruments that are issued or guaranteed by a Eurozone member state.
 At the time of investment, these securities are rated investment grade or judged equivalent by the investment manager; however, if they subsequently decline in quality, the sub-fund may continue to hold them.
+The sub-fund can also invest up to 10% in securities which are not rated investment grade or judged equivalent by the investment manager.